arthrod/taming-12773/README.md

 MIT

 ## Contact
-For questions or feedback, please email me at arthur@cicero.chat.
+For questions or feedback, please email me at arthur@umich.edu

 ---